 Hamata is windy all year round, but if you want to get the windiest times and avoid the summer heat, the best months to go are January until June and October until December.
 The wind is usually a bit stronger in the morning and drops just a few knots in the afternoon.
-You can bring your whole kite range, with the most used kites being 9m and 12m but for the lighter riders a 7m is recommended as well.
+You can bring your whole kite range, with the most used kites being 9m and 12m but for the lighter riders, a 7m is recommended as well.
 If you want to make full use of those light wind days, bring the big kites as well.
 From January until March and October until December you’ll need a wetsuit, in the other months a shorty will be enough.
-For the summer time a Lycra will do the trick.
+For the summertime, a Lycra will do the trick.

-You can find quite a lot direct flights from Europe to Marsa Alam and can easily have a transfer organised from your hotel which will pick you up.
+You can find quite a lot of direct flights from Europe to Marsa Alam and can easily have a transfer organised from your hotel which will pick you up.
 Around a 2.5 hour ride from the airport later you’ll arrive at the spot.

 The food is anything a European traveller could wish for with an Arabic twist.
-Even in the simpler Kite Camp the buffets are surprising you every day with a mixture of local spices and European food.
-At the spot there is a small restaurant which has all the basics you need from salads to pasta, pizza and burgers, including good espresso for the coffee addicts.
+Even in the simpler Kite Camp, the buffets are surprising you every day with a mixture of local spices and European food.
+At the spot, there is a small restaurant that has all the basics you need from salads to pasta, pizza and burgers, including good espresso for the coffee addicts.
 Right at the spot, on the left side, there is also a tiny “Beduine-style” café, it’s super sweet and traditional and within seconds you will feel like in a different world.
 Just go there for a cup of tea to warm you up after the session.

 There is no nightlife in Hamata.
-If you would like to have a drink at night, the best option is to get yourself something at the Duty Free at the airport when you arrive, since alcohol might not be available at the camp or is more expensive.
+If you would like to have a drink at night, the best option is to get yourself something at the Duty-Free at the airport when you arrive, since alcohol might not be available at the camp or is more expensive.

-Hamata is a well-known diving destination and whenever the wind drops you have world class conditions for diving.
+Hamata is a well-known diving destination and whenever the wind drops you have world-class conditions for diving.
 You can also go snorkelling, go on a quad safari or work on your backgammon skills.
-The spot is quite popular so it's a great place to meet other kitesurfers and hang out on the sun beds in between sessions, you’ll definitely make some new friends.
+The spot is quite popular so it's a great place to meet other kitesurfers and hang out on the sunbeds in between sessions, you’ll definitely make some new friends.

-The wifi is unreliable at the Kite Camp, get yourself a local sim card with data package at the airport or in your hotel.
+The wifi is unreliable at the Kite Camp, get yourself a local sim card with a data package at the airport or in your hotel.
 The mobile 3G is super fast.

 Maui is a can't-miss kiteboarding destination.
 With warm weather, consistent wind, and an endless list of no-wind activities, a visit to Maui is a no brainer.
 A strong, steady wind blows from the north most of the year.
 During the winter months, however, southerly Kona winds can light up the southern shores.
 The scenic crystal blue water and lush green…

-Miriam is a watersports addict and founder of the kitesurf blog Wake Up Stoked.
+By Miriam TymiecMiriam is a watersports addict and founder of the kitesurf blog Wake Up Stoked.
 She travels around the world as a location-independent freelance graphic designer, chasing the wind and waves.
 When she’s not on the water she’s writing about her adventures as a kitesurfing digital nomad on her blog.

 Hamata has just one spot which is very spacious.
 Kiting upwind you can get close to the mangrove forest or if you kite a bit further out you can get to three wonderful islands.
 The waist deep area is huge and makes this spot perfect for beginners.
 The spot has strong winds and flat to slightly choppy water.
 The water is always a bit more flat with low tide.